-Cacapon South POA has a seven-member Board of Directors.
-Each member sits for a three-year term.
+Cacapon South POA currently has a nine-member Board of Directors.
+Each elected member sits for a three-year term.
 There are committees for architecture, communications, and maintenance.

 ON THIS PAGE